open-source-release-demo/publish-java/README.md

 # publish-java
-Demo of how to get Github Actions to publish a Java Gradle based project to Maven Central.
+Demo of how to publish a Java Gradle based project to Maven Central.

 This project is documented in a [Medium article](https://medium.com/@pjfanning/publishing-your-first-open-source-library-with-gradle-50bd0b1cd3af).